jmenacho1/Economic-Data-and-Social-Impact/README.md

 ## What is hypothesis?

-Exhibit a link between NYC Shootings and the Economic Cycle
+<p>Exhibit a link between NYC Shootings and the Economic Cycle
 ---

 ## Process